-Share-based payment arrangements in which the Company receives goods or services as consideration for its own equity instruments are accounted for as equity-settled transactions and, when determinable, are recorded at the value of the goods and services received are not determinable, then the fair value of the share-based payment is used.
+Share-based payment arrangements in which the Company receives goods or services as consideration for its own equity instruments are accounted for as equity-settled transactions and, when determinable, are recorded at the value of the goods and services received.
+If the value of the goods and services received are not determinable, then the fair value of the share-based payment is used.